 Privacy statement Westport Notarissen N.V.

-This statement provides information on how our office handles personal data processed in the context of its activities and services.
+This statement provides information on how our firm handles personal data processed in the context of its activities and services.

 Our services

-Our office only requests your personal data for the following purposes:
+Our firm only requests your personal data for the following purposes:

 Your data will not be processed for other purposes without your consent.

-If our office draws up a notarial instrument containing your personal data, the notary must comply with the statutory rules.
+If our firm draws up a notarial deed containing your personal data, the notary must adhere to legal rules and regulations.
 These have an impact on the processing of personal data:

 Consultancy and other services